Ambemohar rice: Uses

 Pej’ locally, mainly for children, elderly people and patients.
 (Rice Kanji).

 The rice is also used in religious and wedding ceremonies.
 In Mulshi region of Pune district, it is used for making ‘Vapholya’ - A traditional food item prepared during Makar Sankranti festival.
 The rice has been used for making soft Idli and crispy dosa.
 It is also used for making puffed rice called Kurmure in the Marathi language.
 The bran from the rice is used for oil extraction or for Mushroom cultivation.

+This rice is also used to prepare flour for "ukdiche modak" during Ganeshotsav, has surged to a record Rs 220 - 260 per kg which is a significant jump from Rs 150 - 160 in June 2025.

 Geographical indication

 Mulshi Taluka sub-division of Pune district in the eastern foothills of the Sahyadri range has been granted the Geographical Indication for Ambemohar.

 Lookalikes

 It is now rare to find farmers who grow Ambemohar regularly.
 Since the production cost is high, the retail cost in turn has to be high.
 So, retailers in Maharashtra, pass off lookalikes as original Ambemohar to gain higher profit margins.
 This has further discouraged the production of Ambemohar, since the farmers can earn more profit themselves by growing lookalikes.
 Jeera Sambhar rice from Andhra Pradesh and Jawaful from Madhya Pradesh are the most popular lookalikes sold by retailers.